 This policy articulates the procedures and guidelines that govern the Federal Student Aid Programs at West Virginia University Hospitals.
 This policy is subject to change in accordance with United States Department of Education policy revisions and amendments.
 The policy is applicable to the Radiography, Radiation Therapy, Magnetic Resonance Imaging, and Dietetic Internship Programs.
-Although accredited by USDE recognized agencies, the Nuclear Medicine, Ultrasound & Echocardiography programs are not eligible for federal financial aid as their respective accrediting bodies (JRCNMT & CAAHEP) do not maintain Title IV (Federal Student Aid) eligibility.
+Although accredited by USDE recognized agencies, the Nuclear Medicine, Ultrasound & Echocardiography programs are not eligible for federal financial aid as their respective accrediting bodies (JRCNMT & CAAHEP) do serve as Title IV programmatic gatekeepers.